-We host an annual international film festival - submissions are open from September to December, and we screen accepted films in February at the SCERA Center for the Arts in Orem, Utah.
+We host an annual international film festival - submissions are open from September to December - and we screen accepted films in May at the SCERA Center for the Arts in Orem, Utah.
 During this weekend, we also offer dance and film workshop programming from local and international dance and film artists.
-Our awards showcase features the winning films, as well as live performances by Utah dance artists like Junction Dance Company, Salt Contemporary Dance and BYU's Contemporary Dance Theater.
+Our awards showcase features the winning films, as well as live performances by Utah dance artists like Junction Dance Company, BYU's Folk Dance Ensemble, Ballet West Academy students and BYU's Contemporary Dance Theater, Viva El Folklore International, Kaladharaa Dance School and Ballet Folklorico Quetzalcoatl de Utah.
 The annual festival is sponsored in part by the Utah Film Commission.

 We award outstanding films in our festival for the following categories:

 and the Arches Award, for an outstanding film made in Utah or by a Utahn.

 New for 2021: The Young Filmmakers Category.
 Artists aged 17 and under are eligible to submit.
 Films will be adjudicated, and each award category will feature one outstanding selection by a Young Filmmaker.
 Projects submitted by Young Filmmakers are eligible to win award categories as well!
 Films should be directed, produced, choreographed, edited, scored or danced by primarily an under-18 cast and crew.

 We will also continue our photography contest, and encourage artists with films in the works to submit screen grabs!
 This is a great way to gain accolades for unfinished works.